ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 like magic!
 :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles:

-It uses the concept of data driven development to have an engine which cycles through a list of test cases in a data structure.
+It uses the concept of data driven development: an engine which cycles through a list of test cases in a data structure, instead of a series of individual test case procedures.

-That allows for test cases removed from the unit testing engine and tucked away safely in a file whose only purpose is to describe test case data, nothing else :clipboard:.
+That lets us remove test case specifics from the unit testing engine, safely storing the test case specifications in a file whose only purpose is to describe test case data, nothing else :clipboard:.

 That is clean for the engine and clean for the test case data. :bulb: